 Starting Point: Algonquin Park access point 15 (Kingscote L.)

 Ending Point: Algonquin Park access point 15 (Kingscote L.)

 Duration: 3 days plus + 1 rest day (could be done in 3 days but could also be stretched out into 5 days).

 Difficulty: Beginner-Intermediate, but there are some long muddy portages so some canoe tripping experience is recommended.

-South Algonquin; the closest town would be Harcourt, Ontario.
+Location: South Algonquin; the closest town would be Harcourt, Ontario.

 Traditional Territory: This route in Algonquin Provincial Park is located on the traditional territory of the Omàmìwininìwag (Algonquin) and Anishinabewaki (source).

 Guidebook: Top 60 Canoe Routes of Ontario by Kevin Callan